-More broadly, decades of research has demonstrated the importance of stable home and family environments for healthy physical, cognitive, and social and emotional child development.
+Decades of research has demonstrated the importance of stable home and family environments for healthy physical, cognitive, and social and emotional child development.
 Supporting parental mental and physical health and economic stability will help strengthen families and give children a better start, from the very beginning.
-When we expand programs and build a society that supports children and families, we improve outcomes across the board—in health, education, criminal justice, workforce and more.
+Social Finance believes that when we expand effective programs and build a society that supports children and families, we improve outcomes across the board—in health, education, criminal justice, workforce and more.

 National Partnership with Nurse-Family Partnership

-Social Finance and Nurse-Family Partnership’s National Service Office work together to expand Nurse-Family Partnership’s home visiting services for low income, first-time mothers.
-Currently, the two organizations are developing and exploring Pay for Success projects in multiple jurisdictions throughout the United States.
+Work with Nurse-Family Partnership to expand home visiting services for underserved first-time mothers—developing and exploring Pay for Success (PFS) projects in South Carolina, Indiana, and other jurisdictions throughout the United States.

 - “Contracting for change: Incorporating payment incentives for early childhood outcomes in maternal, infant, and early childhood home visiting contracts in Connecticut,” Association of State and Territorial Health Officials